Download the Application

 • Unplanned Pregnancy

 • Environmental Health (or hazards)

 Eligible applicants are the eleven (11) TMA medical student chapters located at each Texas medical school.

 Grants will support health-related short-term (1 year) start-up or enhancements to ongoing programs that are educational and/or community service and that enhance the well-being of Texans, reflect TMA’s health improvement objectives and reinforce the trusted leadership of physicians.

 Matching grants of up to, but not exceeding, $3,000 per project will be available.
 TMAF requires reasonable evidence from the applicant organization that it either has or plans to provide funding from its own or other resources equivalent to or greater than the amount being requested from TMAF in this RFP.
 Non-cash sources of support will be considered in meeting this matching requirement (e.g. volunteer hours, no or low cost services provided for the project, etc.).
 See Proposal Requirements Section B Budget of the application for more information.

-- Remaining 50 percent of the approved amount will be issued in April 2015, provided a grant presentation ceremony has been held (see below) and the mid-year report has been submitted (second half of the funds will not be provided until these two conditions have been met).
+o Remaining 50 percent of the approved amount will be issued six months later, provided a grant presentation ceremony has been held (see below) and the mid-year report has been submitted (second half of the funds will not be provided until these two conditions have been met).

-TMAF’s objective for the 2014-2015 Medical Student Community Leadership Grants Program is to fund initiatives that compliment one or more of TMA’s active public health or science areas of focus: Obesity and metabolic syndrome; Tobacco; Immunizations; Health disparities; Unplanned pregnancy; Mental Health including substance use disorders; Violence and victimization, unintentional injuries; Environmental health; and Disaster preparedness and response.
+TMAF’s objective for the 2016-2017 Medical Student Community Leadership Grants Program is to fund initiatives that compliment one or more of TMA’s active public health or science areas of focus (listed above).

 TMAF promotes the Family of Medicine’s role as health improvement advocates for patients and the public.